smccracken/emilymccracken.com/src/pages/index.md

 youtube: true
 ---

-I'm a licensed art educator that is <mark>seeking a position within K&#8211;12 art in northern Vermont</mark> where I can share my contagious enthusiasm for all things crafty.
+I'm a licensed art educator that <mark>recently accepted a position to teach K-4 art</mark> in northern Vermont.
+I start in the fall of 2023 and can't wait to share my contagious enthusiasm for all things crafty!
 {% imagePlaceholder "./src/assets/images/doodle-not-yet.png", "doodle-not-yet", "A smiling illustrated sun rising from the lower right hand corner, the message says 'Not yet, but you will'" %}

 Previously I worked at a chocolate company where I lead demonstrations, taught classes, and created retail specialty products for 20 years.